OsbertWang/install-latex-guide-zh-cn/README.md

 ```
 latexmk -xelatex -synctex=1 install-latex-guide-zh-cn
 ```
-Users who cannot use `latexmk` can execute `make.bat` or `make` according to their operating system.
+Users who cannot use `latexmk` can execute `make.bat` or `make` according to their operating system. `build.lua` is also provided so that users can execute `l3build doc` or `l3build ctan` to compile the source files.

 If you need the PDF file compiled by this project, you can download it from [Releases](https://github.com/OsbertWang/install-latex-zh-cn/releases/latest).